 There was plenty to keep everyone occupied in the evening.
 Head Chef, Ewart was treating us to a cordon bleu style sausage casserole with rice, bread and some green stuff as well as a vegetarion option.
 No shortage of willing helpers, the meal was ready to go and eaten before the last two made it down.
 After eating Oli kindly went out with an extra headtorch to meet Emma and Dan as they approached the bottom of the valley.

 Charley had initiated a plan for separate interview rooms and good cop/bad cop scenario to debrief Emma and Dan on their return.
 The Chairman retired to the lounge to enjoy the warm stove and where the screams would not be heard.
 As it happened there was no drama.
-The self appointed interview team had already been on the cider and more so Emma played her joker, a delightfully expensive, posh whisky which saw off the bloodhounds with ease.
+The self appointed interview team may have already tried the cider and Emma played her joker, a delightfully expensive, posh whisky which completely changed the subject.

 The next morning was a slow start.
 The night before had been a relaxed affair due to little prospect of mountaineering activity with Storm Ashley, rain and strong wind affecting the UK on Sunday.
 Everyone helped clean up the hut, tidy everything away and make sure that all was left in good order before leaving.
 Another brilliant team effort.
 After the rain stopped at 10am Oli and Dave dashed off up to Heather Terrace to find the rope abandoned at Overlapping Ridge Route.
 Oli climbed to release the jammed rope and methodically picked his way down again leaving no gear behind.
 Tremendous effort!